DBA-MdAnasMiah/Database-Administration-SQL/Security/Login.md

 > **Extra Notes:**
-Sometimes SQL logins doesnt want to get deleted for the few reason that I have listed.
+Sometimes SQL logins dont want to get deleted for the few reasons that I have listed down.
 <br>`- The SQL login has a user inside one or more databases.`
 <br>`- The SQL login is the owner of a database.`
 <br>`- The SQL login owns a schema.`